 The third principle has to do with creating an environment of high trust and is not devoid of ongoing optimization of already available practices.
 The desired outcomes of this principle are:

 These principles constitute the baseline of a healthy DevOps culture.
-Now let's see the main DevOps roles and responsibilities, and DevOps benefits.
+Now let's see the main DevOps roles and responsibilities, and DevOps benefits for business.

 Even when there’s teamwork, there’s a need for one person who can be a catalyst to make sure all the stages of the process go uninterrupted.
 There’s always a need for good DevOps engineers in the present IT market.